 Mr. Freeze was once a cryogenics scientist who just wanted to cure his wife's fatal disease.
 One nasty accident later and he becomes a vengeful, emotionless supervillain.

-The current version of Mr Freeze has been changed into always being a monster.
+The New 52 of Mr Freeze has been changed into always being a monster.
 He was sickly fascinated with cold since a child, killed his own mother, and the Nora he obsesses about is not related to him in any way.

 The Penguin was little more than an unpopular child who was teased by other kids because of his appearance.
 When his mother died, her long illness costing him so much that the bank foreclosed on the family business, he turned to crime, only to be mocked by criminals too.
 This caused him to find some backbone that he never realized he had, stand up for himself by taking over a criminal gang by force, and eventually become one of Batman's greatest enemies.